yamaton/vscode-h2o/README.md

 # Shell Completion

-This extension adds shell-completion-like autocomplete functionality to the **Shell Script mode**.
+This extension adds shell-completion-like autocomplete and introspection to the **Shell Script mode**.

 * Option argument / flag completion
 * Subcommand completion
-* Mouse-over introspection for subcommands and options
+* Pop-up introspection for subcommands and options
 * Command name completion
 * **No configuration needed**